43 people are interested

 Newborn PEPS group facilitator (VIRTUAL) (12 weeks commitment from start date)

-98% of PEPS groups are facilitated by volunteers-mothers and fathers who are deeply rooted in our community and passionate about supporting new parents through the first critical months of life with a new baby.
+98% of PEPS groups are facilitated by volunteers who are deeply rooted in our community and passionate about supporting new parents through the first critical months of life with a new baby.
 Over 4000 families rely on PEPS volunteers each year.

-PEPS facilitators are compassionate, empathetic, resourceful and real.
-They don't have all the answers, but they are passionate about helping parents generate ideas, find information and build neighborhood communities together.
+PEPS facilitators are compassionate, empathetic, resourceful, and real.
+They don't have all the answers, but they are passionate about helping parents, generating ideas, finding information, and building neighborhood communities together.

 We appreciate warm, sensitive communicators, who are accepting of varied child-rearing practices and diverse lifestyles.
 Interest in early childhood development, experience in education or facilitation, previous PEPS group participation, or being a parent yourself are welcome pluses.